 8. Do the Vidden Hike from Fløyen to Ulriken

-The entire hike is 15 kilometers (9.3 miles) and takes anywhere from 5-8 hours (depending on your stamina and the number of stops you make).
+The entire hike is 9.3 miles (15 kilometers) and takes anywhere from 5-8 hours (depending on your stamina and the number of stops you make).

-9. Ride the Fløibanen to Fløyen for the Famous View Over Bergen
+9. Ride the Fløibanen to Fløyen for One of the Best Views over Bergen

 One of the essential things to do in Bergen for any visitor is to take a ride up the Fløibanen funicular to that ‘iconic’ view of the city!
 Built in 1918, it takes you up to the top of Fløyen Mountain.